senecajs/seneca-user/README.md

 ### Quick example

-This code snippet sets a value and then retrieves it.
+Register a user and then create an automatic login for testing.

 ```js
 const Seneca = require('seneca')